Best Spring Break Ideas for Families in the Southeast

 30-A, Florida Gulf Coast

-When I was a kid, Scenic 30-A — a two-lane highway that hugs 30ish miles of Panhandle shoreline — was a humble stretch of scrub oaks and low-slung cottages.
-Fast-forward to now: A string of planned luxury communities such as Seaside and Rosemary Beach, plus the powdery white sand and clear emerald water, have vaulted it to the top of the Southeast beach scene.
-Spring is lively (though not as busy as the summer high season) and plenty warm enough to luxuriate in the sun, though the ocean can still be on the cool side for swimming.
+When I was a kid, Scenic 30-A — a two-lane highway that hugs 30ish miles of Panhandle shoreline — was a humble stretch of scrub oaks, low-slung cottages and not much else.
+Fast-forward to now: A string of planned luxury communities such as Seaside, Alys Beach and Rosemary Beach, plus the powdery white sand and clear emerald water, have vaulted it to the top of the Southeast beach scene.
+Spring is plenty warm enough to bask in the sun, though the ocean can still be a bit chilly for swimming.

-Although 30-A is a stone’s throw from the spring break chaos of Panama City, it feels light years away.
-Families flock here and it’s home to scores of upscale shops, galleries and restaurants.
-Outdoor activities reign, from biking and paddleboarding to boating and simply lounging on the sand.
-Sightseeing in the area is limited, but nearby Pensacola is home to the National Naval Aviation Museum, and you might be lucky enough to catch a Blue Angels air show.
+Although 30-A is a stone’s throw from the spring break chaos of Panama City, the vibe could not feel more different.
+It does get busy in spring as families flock here and it’s home to scores of upscale shops, galleries and restaurants, but you won’t be overwhelmed by crowds.
+Outdoor activities reign, from biking and paddleboarding to boating, fishing and simply lounging on the sand.
+Nearby Pensacola is home to the National Naval Aviation Museum, and you might be lucky enough to catch a Blue Angels air show.

 There are few hotels on 30-A — vacation rentals are the norm, from one- and two-bedroom condos to lavish beachfront cottages — but the upscale, kid-friendly WaterColor Inn & Resort is a notable exception.
 Rental agencies abound throughout the area; CB!
 Family Vacation consultants can help connect you with one that fits your needs.